jakobhuerner/jakobhuerner.github.io/_posts/2021-01-06-sony_sel35f18f_review.md

 - Sharpness: Wow, this lens is sharp, even fully open at F1.8.

 What I do not like:
-- Vignetting: downside is some vignetting (darker edges) at F1.8, which is however easily controllable with automated lens corrections in Lightroom.
+- Vignetting: a downside is some vignetting (darker edges) at F1.8, which is however easily controllable with automated lens corrections in Lightroom.
+- CA: especially wide open there are purple fringes at high-contrast edges.

 ## My conclusion